edu-2107/Y5S1-WSDL/README.md

 ./setup.sh
 ```

-After setup, you can run queries manually through the CLI.<br>
+After setup, you can run queries through the GUI, or manually through the CLI.<br>
 This is a list of all the queries you can run:

 ```